jatinkumarweb/agentDB9/docs/database-cleanup.md

 ## Problem

 When TypeORM tries to modify database schema (especially making columns NOT NULL), it may fail if existing data violates the new constraints.
+This happens because AgentDB9 uses bind mounts for database persistence, so data survives container restarts.
 Common errors include:

 ```
 ERROR: column "userId" of relation "conversations" contains null values
 QueryFailedError: column "userId" of relation "conversations" contains null values
 ```

+The issue occurs because:
+- PostgreSQL data persists in `./postgres_data` directory (bind mount)
+- Previous schema versions may have created data that violates new constraints
+- TypeORM synchronization fails when trying to enforce new NOT NULL constraints

 ## Solution